If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 HIV lives in the blood and some bodily fluids, so to get HIV, one of these fluids from someone with HIV, has to get into your blood.

-Bodily fluids such as urine, sweat or saliva do not contain enough of the HIV virus to infect another person.
-That means you cannot get HIV from shaking hands, kissing or hugging, using other people's cutlery or cups - or eating food prepared by someone who is HIV positive - sharing towels, toilet seats, or going to swimming pools.
+Bodily fluids such as urine, sweat or saliva do not contain enough of the virus to infect another person.
+You cannot get HIV from shaking hands, kissing or hugging, using other people’s cutlery or cups, sharing towels, toilet seats, or going to swimming pools.

 It is also possible to test a saliva sample or to test blood taken from pricking the finger with a needle.

-In November 2015, Public Health England launched 'at-home' HIV self-sampling kits which are available free online for people in England at higher risk from HIV, such as men who have sex with men or people from black African communities.
+At-home HIV self-sampling kits are also available free online for people in England at higher risk from HIV, such as men who have sex with men or people from black African communities.

 It is also possible to buy other HIV self-testing kits online but it is important that you look for a CE quality assurance mark as poor quality tests are available and may not give you an accurate result.

-Generally speaking, if you are found to be HIV positive, you will receive regular blood tests to check how your immune system is coping.
+If you are HIV positive, you will receive regular blood tests to check how your immune system is coping.
 If these tests show that the cells in your blood that fight infection have dropped below a certain level, your doctor may recommend that you start treatment.

 A combination of antiretrovirals is used because HIV can quickly adapt and become resistant to them.
 The combination that is most effective will be unique to each person.